aditeyabaral/spongebob-as-a-service/README.md

 # Inspiration to convert the SpongeBob Mocking Meme into a Service

 My dear friend Ryan (name changed) scoffed and said that I cannot make a service out of everything I see.
 After hearing such a preposterous claim (and the critically acclaimed success of my [AaaS](https://github.com/aditeyabaral/arithmetic-as-a-service)), I just had to prove him wrong.
-Guess who is is laughing now, Ryan.
+Guess who is laughing now, Ryan.

 # Contributing to SaaS